We invest in sustainable solutions

 Mail: pernille.rype@innofond.dk

-If your inquiry to Innovation Fund Denmark contains personally sensitive or confidential information, you must use secure electronic mail.
+If your enquiry to Innovation Fund Denmark contains sensitive or confidential information, you must use secure electronic mail.

-A regular email address is basically not encrypted and is thus not secure.
+A regular email address is generally not encrypted and is therefore not secure.

 Send secure electronic mail via Digital Post

-Via Digital Post, citizens and companies can send messages securely to the Innovation Fund.
-It is possible to see which mailboxes you can send Digital Post to in the Innovation Fund via the Digital Post address book.
+Via Digital Post, citizens and companies can send messages securely to Innovation Fund Denmark.
+It is possible to see which mailboxes you can send Digital Post to in Innovation Fund Denmark via the Digital Post address book.

-Send secure electronic mail via professional secure mail solution
+Send secure electronic mail via a professional secure mail solution

-Via a professional secure mail solution, companies and authorities can send securely to one of the mailboxes below if they have customized their program to be able to send secure emails.
+Via a professional secure mail solution, companies and authorities can send secure mail to one of the mailboxes below if they have customised their software to send secure emails.
 It is only possible to send securely if you encrypt the email when you send.

-This is how we process secure electronic mail in Innovation Fund Denmark
+How we handle secure electronic mail at Innovation Fund Denmark

-When you send secure electronic mail to the Innovation Fund, it is received in a secure main mailbox.
-We make sure that the mail is sent safely to the relevant employee.
-You can make our work easier if you write who or what area the inquiry is for.
+When you send secure electronic mail to Innovation Fund Denmark, it is received in a secure main mailbox.
+We make sure that the mail is forwarded securely to the relevant employee.
+You can make our work easier if you write who or which area the enquiry is for.

-When we receive secure electronic mail, we generally also respond via secure electronic mail.
+When we receive secure electronic mail, we will generally also reply via secure electronic mail.

 EAN: 5798000432864